Chapter 1 - The Last Sun Day

 “Another piece of petrified wood.”
 He tossed the find into the forest, where it bounced off a large boulder and then disappeared.

-Without wasting time, he continued onward, collecting air samples with his aug-glasses as he went.
-In fact, that was the reason for this excursion.
+He went onward, collecting air samples with his aug-glasses.
+That was the reason for this outing.

 His role as an Air Systems Researcher required him to supply his work, Basset Technologies, with weekly air-quality samples.
+And although the sample work seemed arbitrary, like busy work, he always kept a copy for his personal research.
 The data would be compiled later to calibrate the Basset Respirator, the leading choice in wearable air filtration technology.
-And although the sample work seemed arbitrary at times, like busy work, he always kept a copy for his personal research.

-After some time, he approached an elevated portion of the forest, a point on the path that went above the tree canopy.
-From this spot, he could see for miles up and down the Cascadian coastline.
+After some time, he reached an elevated stretch of the forest, a portion of the path that rose above the tree canopy.
+From this spot, he could see for miles up and down the Puget Sound.
 It was mid-afternoon, yet the sun fought for its place in the sky.
 A sizable wall cloud reached over the horizon toward his location, threatening to blot out the sun at any moment.
 But that was expected on this day in late October, the last sun day before the storm season.

-Trekking deeper into the forest, he followed the path back down as it sloped beneath the tree canopy once more.
+Trekking deeper, he followed the path back down as it sloped beneath the tree canopy once more.
 The air suddenly became thick, vibrating with an unsettling frequency.
-As the trail beneath his boots began to fade, the pulsating energy grew stronger.
+As the trail beneath his boots faded away, the pulsating energy grew stronger.
 Until it stopped.

 He froze in place.
 Chills ran down his back, then spread to his forearms.
 It was quieter than before and eerily deserted.
-There were no animals in the bushes, no birds in the trees, and even the wind seemed to have stopped.
+Even the wind seemed to have stopped.

 A voice came from far away.
 “Xander . . .”